circleguard/circlecore/source/loading.rst

     print(list(m)) # [ReplayMap(...), ReplayMap(...)]

 But when a |ReplayContainer| is info loaded, its |Replay|\s are not loaded.
-This is the distinction between the info loaded and loaded stage; the former has unloaded replays, and the latter has loaded replays.
+This is the distinction between the info loaded and loaded stage - the former has unloaded replays, and the latter has loaded replays.

 .. code-block:: python